Return to Index

 - Find level land.
 Set up camp on land that is level and large enough to spread out all your gear.
 Trees and shrubs may also help block strong wind gusts.
 Make sure trees do not have dead branches or other things that could fall and hit someone.

 - Find a safe spot.
 Pitch your tent in a safe spot away from the campfire.
-When entering and leaving your tent, be sure to close the entrance quickly to keep insects from getting in.
+When entering and leaving your tent, be sure to close the entrance quickly to keep insects from entering.

 - Do not leave food out in the open.
 It is best to store it in the car, if you have one.